nomike/nomikes_python_challenges/chapters/2/2.2/index.md

 To prevent this, you could store your code in a file and tell python to read the instructions from that file instead of prompting you.

-You can use any editor for this, but for the beginning I recommend using `nano` as it's one of the easiest to use
+You can use any editor for this, but for the beginning I recommend using `nano`, as it's one of the easiest to use.

 I will assume that you are familiar enough with editors and general shell usage.
 If you are unsure, please refer back to [chapter 1](../../1/) for details.

 ## Hello, world

-A simple program to start with is the common hello world, which I introduced in the previous chapter:
+A simple program to start with, is the common hello world, which I introduced in the previous chapter:

 ```python
 print('hello, world')